a20351766/udo.1.4.0/docs/source/operations_service.rst

 Configuring Metrics
 ~~~~~~~~~~~~~~~~~~~

-Fabric provides two ways to expose metrics: a **pull** model based on Prometheus
+UDO provides two ways to expose metrics: a **pull** model based on Prometheus
 and a **push** model based on StatsD.

 Prometheus